 Hawk Hollow is a natural setting with a woodland Tolkien feel.
 It is a place to explore habitats and ecosystems.

 Hawk Hollow’s purpose is to restore as much native habitat as possible while removing invasive species.
 New native species are introduced on an annual basis.
-Some are easily placed in open spaces, but some must be strategically planned to compensate from removal of invasives while leaving as much habitat intact as possible.
+Some are easily placed in open spaces, but some must be strategically planned to compensate for removal of invasives while leaving as much habitat intact as possible.
 In some cases, long term non-natives are left to keep the native wildlife in place.

-It is a great place to become an explorer.
-It is home to many birds, a family of turtles, frogs, owls and some hyperactive kudzu vine.
+Hawk Hollow is a great spot to become an explorer.
+It is home to many birds, a family of turtles, frogs, and owls.
 Hawk Hollow is one of Atlanta's unique urban/wild interfaces, and we at the Wylde Center are excited to be stewards of this property.
 With its streamside location and its vital microecosystem, there are opportunities galore to explore how we can help native plants and animals thrive in these little habitat pockets.
 Our focus at this greenspace is invasive plant management and reintroduction of native plants and pollinators.

 Hawk Hollow was donated to the Wylde Center in May 2012.
 Just north of Oakview on 1st Avenue, Hawk Hollow rests on a flood plain of the Ocmulgee watershed.